 What is Money?
+The Super-Niche teaches you.
 Money is that piece of paper with green ink and pictures of dead presidents faces, that we trade for stuff we want to buy.
 With money, we can get food to eat, pay for a place to live, buy a car and have nice clothes to wear.
 This is about as much about money that most people ever understand, and by a strange coincidence, most people are always broke and never seem to have enough money.
 Worse still, most people are in debt because they have spent more money that they have earned.
 If you wonder if there is some connection between most people never seeming to have enough money and most people not understanding money, you are absolutely right.

 There is more to understanding money than just thinking of it as a piece of paper that we can spend.
 I prefer to think of money as hours of my life stored up in each little dollar bill that I get.
 I exchange an hour of my life for some of those dollars.
 Those dollars are moments of my life, which are gone forever, transformed into something magical.
 Something that I can use whenever and wherever I want, to trade for anything I want.
 When I spend those dollars, I am trading away part of my short life.
 I can also choose to use those dollars, which represent my stored up life’s energy, to create more dollars, so I will have even more dollars in the future.
 The dollars I get from investing I didn’t have to trade any more hours of my life for.
 The dollars from investments let me spend more of the hours left in my life doing what I enjoy doing, instead of having to spend them working for dollars.